TUNING GUIDE TABLE OF CONTENTS

 WHEN DO YOU NEED TO TUNE YOUR BIKE?

-British Customs products currently offer upgrades to the intake and exhaust aspects of the engine, basically affecting the air part of the engine equation.
-Our upgrades will increase the amount of air flow in your engine, which will change the ratios between fuel:air.
+Whenever you make upgrades to the engine, intake or exhaust, you need to tune your bike because a change to any of these areas will affect everything we talked about above.
+Many aftermarket performance products currently offer upgrades to the intake and exhaust aspects of the engine, basically affecting the air part of the engine equation.
+Our upgrades will increase the amount of airflow in your engine, which will change the ratios between fuel and air.

 Intake refers to the air (O2) going into the engine, where it mixes with fuel and is ignited with spark to power your bike.
 Think “inhale” – intake upgrades will determine the quantity and quality of the air that is sucked into the engine cylinders.

-Exhaust: Exhaust refers to the waste gasses and other combustion products exiting the engine.
-Exhaust systems can change the way and rate of how quickly these gasses are sucked or “scavenged” out, which helps the chamber to intake with more oxygen faster to allow for bigger combustions and more power.
+Exhaust refers to the waste gasses and other combustion products exiting the engine.
+Exhaust systems can change the way and rate of how quickly these gases are sucked or “scavenged” out, which helps the chamber to intake with more oxygen faster to allow for bigger combustions and more power.

 HOW CAN YOU TELL IF YOUR BIKE NEEDS A TUNE?